JurgisVi/AutomationTool/README.txt

 This tool automates the following tasks:

 1. Detects external drives (e.g., USB).
-2. Lists available folders and prompts user to select one.
+2. Lists available folders, navigates trough folders and sub folders forward and backward and prompts user action.
 3. Extracts:
    - Timestamp from the oldest .log file
    - VIN from the .html diagnostic report
    - AU number, description, and location from folder name
 4. Updates the .json metadata file in the selected folder.
-5. Launches gmdm_companion_cli for verification and uploading.
+5. Launches gmdm_companion_cli for uploading selected folder with dataset.

 ----------------------------------------------------
 PYTHON INSTALLATION (Windows)